-They include the instructions about what format to send your resume.
+They include instructions on what format to send your resume.
 Some require plain text, while others require PDF or Word as an attachment.

 No format specifications

 If no information is provided in your job listing, you should email or call to ask which one is preferred.
-If, for some reason you can not ask the company, then it is advisable that you send your resume in PDF format.
+If for some reason you can not ask the company, it is advisable that you send your resume in PDF format.

 Sending both Word and PDF

 If you have the option of attaching your resume in both PDF and Word formats, go for it.
-This allows the hiring manager to choose his preference.
+This allows the hiring managers to go with their preference.

 Quick Save Checklist